ClauseBase allows you to generate a large amount of documents based on a single intelligent template created in either Assemble Document or Q&A mode.

 You are free to play around with this structure — e.g. assign different fonts or colors —, provided you follow the ground rules below:

-- You can remove row 1 containing the concept to which the datafields belong.
+- You can remove row 1 containing the concept (or card) to which the questions or datafields belong.

-- Row 2 (containing the field names) should however always be present, either as the first or as the second row.
+- Row 2 (containing the question titles or datafield names) should however always be present, either as the first or as the second row.
 You are allowed to rephrase it — however, for currency-based datafields, the cell should somewhere mention the currency between parentheses (e.g., “(EUR)” or “(USD)”).

 - You will notice in the screenshot that row 3 is hidden.
 That row should not be removed or altered, as it contains the internal datafield number, that will be used by the software to match input with each datafield.